GEORGETOWN SEWAGE TREATMENT PLANT 2019 Milone & MacBroome on the job - sounds like soil erosion in Georgetown, no pun intended, at the base of this?

 It is true that you pay better attention to societal problems if they

 fall close to home.
-Example near top of this page, out my front
+Example of this in the introduction above, out

 door.
 Obvious to me is that this is a global problem as the

-weather pattern changes and water increases in temperature, hurricanes
+weather patterns change and as water increases in temperature, hurricanes

 In Weston, we have effectively lived "sustainability" since 1976 (Other ideas from "Weston

 Environmental Resolurces Manual" - Dominski-Oakrock Study).

 investigated water quality in our private wells (a rigorous

 investigation by Dr. Jan Dunn).
 There was no way to accurately